cboiteux2765/BobaBlast/README.md

 # BobaBlast
-Web app for boba lovers, and all things boba.
+Cross-platform mobile app for boba lovers, and all things boba.